laghaout/learners/README.txt

 2. run =sh dockerize.sh=.

 * Load a pickled learner
-Place yourself in the same directory as =learner.py= then run the following:
+To load a learner that has been pickled, place yourself in the same directory as =learner.py= then run the following:
 #+begin_src python
 import pickle
 from learners.learner import Learner